cpiponiot/sustainable_logging/main.md

+# Timber recovery model

+# Defining sustainability of logging

-# Exploring timber volume trajectories
+## Exploring timber volume trajectories

 We will first test 5 scenarios and look at the predicted trajectories.
 The location stays the same (here we use Manaus coordinates in central Amazonia).